MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 #### Prefer 127.0.0.1 over localhost

-To prevent your app from braking by misconfigured firewalls or renamed network interfaces, use the IP literal loopback address `127.0.0.1` in your redirect URI instead of `localhost`.
+To prevent your app from breaking due to misconfigured firewalls or renamed network interfaces, use the IP literal loopback address `127.0.0.1` in your redirect URI instead of `localhost`.
 For example, `https://127.0.0.1`.

 You can't, however, use the **Redirect URIs** text box in the Azure portal to add a loopback-based redirect URI that uses the `http` scheme: